Wilford Woodruff: Marriage and family

 Six of Woodruff's wives bore him a total of 34 children, with three wives and 14 children preceding him in death.

-Woodruff met his first wife, Phebe Carter, in Kirtland shortly after his return from his first mission through Southern Missouri, Arkansas, Tennessee and Kentucky.
+Woodruff met his first wife, Phebe Carter, in Kirtland shortly after his return from his first mission through Southern Missouri, Arkansas, Tennessee, and Kentucky.
 Woodruff came to Kirtland on November 25, 1836, along with Abraham O. Smoot.
 He was introduced to Phebe by Milton Holmes on January 28, 1837.
 She was a native of Maine and had become a Latter Day Saint in 1834.
 Woodruff and Phebe were married on April 13, 1837, with the ceremony performed by Frederick G. Williams.
 Their marriage was later sealed in Nauvoo by Hyrum Smith.
 Due to a loss of records, this ordinance was later repeated by Heber C. Kimball in Salt Lake City in 1853.
-Phebe accompanied her husband on his 1837-1838 mission to the Fox Islands in Maine.
-During some of this time she resided with her parents in their house in Maine.
-She headed west again with her husband shortly after the birth of their daughter, despite her reluctance to leave home.
+Phebe accompanied her husband on his 1837–1838 mission to the Fox Islands in Maine.
+During some of this time, she resided with her parents in their house in Maine.
+She headed west with her husband shortly after the birth of their daughter, despite her reluctance to leave home.

 During their journey west, Phebe became deathly ill.
 She frequently slipped into unconsciousness starting on December 2, 1838.
 Phebe reported that she conversed with two angels who gave her the choice to live or die.
-They offered that she could choose to live if she would accept the responsibility of supporting her husband in all of his future work for the Lord; she chose to live and persevere with the faithful.
+They said that she could choose to live if she would accept the responsibility of supporting her husband in all of his future work for the Lord; she chose to live and persevere with the faithful.
 She recovered after receiving a blessing from Woodruff.
 Her firstborn child died of a respiratory infection in 1840 while Woodruff was on a mission in England.
 Phebe was among the members of the Relief Society in Nauvoo.
 In the late 1840s, Phebe was set apart as a missionary and served with Woodruff as he presided over the Eastern States Mission.
 Phebe was later numbered among the "leading ladies" who helped organize the Relief Society in Utah Territory in the 1860s through the 1880s.
-She was also a key figure behind the indignation meeting of 1870 that was an important step in the women of Utah being granted the right to vote.
+She was also a key figure behind the Indignation Meeting of 1870 that was an important step in the women of Utah being granted the right to vote.